I buy, sell, and deal in antique surveying instruments and related science and technology

 attachments, including scopes, or those equipped with auxiliary

-patented or special use features are unusual and of special interest.
+or special use features are unusual, more valuable, harder to find and of special interest.

-To the right is a solar transit w/ Burt patent solar attachment made by
+To the right is a Gurley solar transit fitted w/ a Burt patent solar attachment.

-W. & L. E. Gurley.
+W. & L. E. Gurley near the turn of the 20th century.
 More info about this

 particular instrument can be found by visiting the